milescrabill/bec-alerts/README.md

 ### Simulating an Error

-If you've set `SENTRY_DSN` in your `.env` file properly, you can simulate sending an error to your running Sentry instance with the `simulate_error` command:
+If you've set `SIMULATE_SENTRY_DSN` in your `.env` file properly, you can simulate sending an error to your running Sentry instance with the `simulate_error` command:

 ```sh
 docker-compose run processor bec-alerts simulate_error